DXHeroes/knowledge-base-content/practices/clickable_prototype.md

 ---
-slug: "clickable-prototype"
+slug: clickable-prototype
-aspect: "architecture"
+aspect: architecture
 stages:
-  - "research"
+  - research
 short_description: Clickable prototypes are interactive demos of a website or software application.
 These are often used to gather feedback early in the project lifecycle, before the project goes into the final stage of development.
 tags:
   - prototyping
   - wireframing
+  - mvp
+  - fail fast
+  - testing
+  - ux/ui
+  - retrospective
+  - demotivated team
+  - increased cost
 keywords:
+  - fail fast
   - prototyping
   - ux tests
   - user testing